joelpurra/bespoke-indexfinger/README.md

 Copyright (c) 2013, [Joel Purra](http://joelpurra.com/) All rights reserved.

-When using bespoke-active, comply to the [MIT license](http://joelpurra.mit-license.org/2013).
+When using bespoke-indexfinger, comply to the [MIT license](http://joelpurra.mit-license.org/2013).
 Please see the LICENSE file for details, and the [MIT License on Wikipedia](http://en.wikipedia.org/wiki/MIT_License).

 [bespoke.js]: https://github.com/markdalgleish/bespoke.js